LeBron James' 32-point triple-double leads Los Angeles Lakers past Houston Rockets

 James had 32 points, 11 rebounds and 11 assists for his third triple-double this season.
 Westbrook scored 24 points with 12 rebounds and 10 assists for his seventh of the season.

-Houston stuck around for most of the night, but James took over late to allow the Lakers to pull away and hand the Rockets their fifth consecutive loss.
+Houston stuck around for most of the night, but James – who also became the third player, and the youngest, to reach 36,000 career points during Tuesday's clash – took over late to allow the Lakers to pull away and hand the Rockets their fifth consecutive loss.

 Jalen Green, the second overall pick in this year's draft, led the Rockets with 24 points after missing 15 of the last 16 games with a strained left hamstring.